 Cuba gives the answer

-Finally, on September 19, 2005 Fidel Castro created the Henry Reeve International Contingent of Doctors Specialized in Disasters and Serious Epidemics in honour of Henry Reeve for his participation in the Cuban War of Independence.
-Reeve was an American internationalist, who had fought against slavery during the US Civil War.
+On September 19, 2005 Fidel Castro created the Henry Reeve International Contingent of Doctors Specialized in Disasters and Serious Epidemics in honour of Henry Reeve for his participation in the Cuban War of Independence.
+Reeve was a young American internationalist who had fought against slavery during the US Civil War.
 Almost crippled by the wounds sustained in the course of seven years of war, he fell in combat on August 4, 1876, near Yaguaramas, today the province of Cienfuegos.
-Reeve was 26 years old at the time of his death, and had served in the Cuban Army for seven years, having participated in over 400 engagements against the Spanish Army.
+Reeve was 26 years old at the time of his death.
+He had served in the Cuban Army for seven years, having participated in over 400 engagements against the Spanish Army.

-He announced that the contingent is to be made up of the medical brigade of the same name (1,586 health professionals) organized on September 4 to support those affected by the Hurricane Katrina disaster; 200 graduates of the 2003-04 course; 600 sixth-year students of Medicine and 800 from the fifth year of the 2005-06 course.
+He announced that the contingent was to be made up of the medical brigade of the same name composed of 1,586 health professionals that had been originally organized on September 4 to support those affected by the Hurricane Katrina disaster; 200 graduates of the 2003-04 course; 600 sixth-year students of Medicine and 800 from the fifth year of the 2005-06 course.

 “The tens of thousands of specialists in General Medicine and graduates in Nursing and Health Technology who are fulfilling or have completed internationalist missions, Fidel noted, are an inexhaustible source for the Contingent, whose objective is immediate cooperation in any country hit by natural disasters (like hurricanes and floods) and specific epidemics that constitute social disasters (hemorrhagic dengue and HIV/AIDS, for example) and threaten to exterminate entire nations.

 “The members of this solidarity brigade, which could also include graduates from the Latin America School of Medicine, are to be especially trained with a solid body of information on epidemics and illnesses associated with disasters and must know two foreign languages.”